A Pseudo-Two-Dimensional (P2D) Model for FeS2 Conversion Cathode Batteries: Results and Discussion

 The model prediction matches the qualitative behavior of the experimental discharge profile in \cref{fig:C5:C5} and the maximum capacity well.
 However, some deviation between the model prediction and experimental results can be seen primarily in the last half of the intercalation region.
 The model over-predicts the capacity for the intercalation region indicating that some loss mechanisms in this region are not fully captured.
 Due to the fact that we were able to match the intercalation region well in our previous work when the voltage was restricted between \SIrange{1.6}{2.4}{V} \cite{Horner2021}, the poorer agreement with this region shown in \cref{fig:C5:C5} may indicate that additional irreversible side reactions are occurring at lower voltages that lead to capacity loss, which is supported by literature \cite{Park2013,Evans2014}.

 Model quantities within the solid phase of the electrode show comparatively little variation across the cell thickness.
 The reactions occur more quickly near the separator interface, as shown in the contour map for the conversion reaction (\cref{fig:C5:contour}).
 For the intercalation reaction, this leads to a slightly higher solid lithium concentration during the intercalation phase(\cref{fig:C5:lithium}).
 The lithium concentration then approaches an identical value across the cell which is still below the maximum concentration of \SI{83500}{mol/m^3}.
 The solid voltage (\cref{fig:C5:solid}) exhibits the opposite trend, where little variation is seen for the intercalation reaction at early capacities followed by variation across the cell during the conversion reaction.
 This is due to the high conductivity of the binder phase which helps to mitigate solid voltage polarization across the electrode.
-However, once the conversion reaction begins, the solid voltage is more dependent on the shell thickness, as electrons must cross the shell before reaching the conductive binder, and the shell thickness will vary across the cell as shown in \cref{fig:C5:shell}. \cref{fig:C5:solid} identifies the solid electrical transport through the shell as a leading loss mechanism in the conversion regime.
-The electrolyte properties show much more significant variation across the cell as seen in \cref{fig:C5:lithium-ion,fig:C5:electrolyte}, which is due to ionic transport limitations that become especially pronounced at faster discharge rates.
-Upon initiation of the conversion reaction (around \SI{100}{mAh/g} for the C/5 results, \cref{fig:C5:conversion}), the model predicts a short transient increase in the lithium-ion concentration and the electrolyte voltage, most notably closer to the current collector, which arises due to the initiation of the conversion reaction once the overpotential becomes negative.
-The conversion reaction first occurs closest to the separator as can be seen in \cref{fig:C5:contour,fig:C5:conversion}, and the additional source of current requires less load from particles closer to the current collector.
-The decreased reaction rate at particles closer to the current collector leads to a build-up of lithium ions here which eventually relaxes as the conversion reaction propagates toward the current collector.
-The transient increase in the electrolyte voltage is due to the same effect, as the electrolyte voltage and lithium-ion concentration are inherently connected.
+Mathematically, this can be shown through \cref{eq:vs} where $\kappa_\mathrm{eff}$ will be large, requiring the spatial derivatives to be small to maintain the equality.
+However, once the conversion reaction begins, the solid voltage is more dependent on the shell thickness, as electrons must cross the shell before reaching the conductive binder, and the shell thickness will vary across the cell as shown in \cref{fig:C5:shell}. \cref{fig:C5:solid}.
+This identifies the solid electrical transport through the shell as a leading loss mechanism in the conversion regime.